What's in, and what's out, as House nears vote on Biden bill

 — Clean energy tax credits would receive $320 billion worth of funding.
 These credits over 10 years would help businesses and homeowners shift to renewable energy sources for electricity, vehicles and manufacturing.

-— Direct $105 billion toward investments that would improve communities' ability to withstand extreme weather caused by climate change.
-The funding would also create a Civilian Climate Corps that focuses on conserving public lands and bolster community resilience to flooding, drought and other weather emergencies.
+— $105 billion would be directed toward investments that would improve communities' ability to withstand extreme weather caused by climate change.
+The funding would also create a Civilian Climate Corps that focuses on conserving public lands and bolstering community resilience to flooding, drought and other weather emergencies.

-— Provide $110 billion to help develop new domestic supply chains and develop new solar and battery technologies.
+— $110 billion would help develop new domestic supply chains and develop new solar and battery technologies.
 Support would also be given to existing steel, cement and aluminum industries.

-— Use $20 billion for the government to become the buyer of clean energy technologies as part of its procurement process.
+— $20 billion would be allotted for the government to become the buyer of clean energy technologies as part of its procurement process.

-— Allocate $9 billion for lead remediation projects, such as the replacement of water lines or the replacement of school drinking water fountains that may contain lead.
+— $9 billion would be allocated for lead remediation projects, such as the replacement of water lines or the replacement of school drinking water fountains that may contain lead.

 TAXES